-- 13.9.1 Following the interview, managers must ensure that all interview notes are collated and returned to Human Resources for filing/appropriate disposal. - 13.9.2 Under the Data Protection Policy candidates have a right to access data we hold about them including interview notes, which may also be used as the basis for feedback and to help defend selection decisions if unsuccessful candidates make discrimination claims.
+- 143.9.1 Following the interview, managers must ensure that all interview notes are collated and returned to Human Resources for filing/appropriate disposal.
+The interview template can be found on Warbler. - 143.9.2Under the Data Protection Policy candidates have a right to access data we hold about them including interview notes, which may also be used as the basis for feedback and to help defend selection decisions if unsuccessful candidates make discrimination claims.

-14 Interview Questions
+154 Interview Questions